 Sauteed Mushrooms in Phyllo Crisps

 Select small mushroom varieties that will fit into the small phyllo cups, such as yellow oyster, yellow foot, and cultivated enoki.
-Use a muffin tin that has two-inch-wide and one-inch-deep cups.

 - 11 tablespoons (1 3/8 sticks) unsalted butter

 - 2 tablespoons finely chopped plus 1 1/2 teaspoons fresh thyme, plus more for garnish

 - 12 sheets frozen 11 1/2-by-16-inch phyllo dough, thawed

 - 8 ounces assorted fresh mushrooms, wiped clean